1wunderkind/loopgpt-backend/FOOD_DATABASE_IMPLEMENTATION_REPORT.md

 ## 1. Executive Summary

-This report details the successful implementation of a complete food database expansion system for TheLoopGPT.ai.
+This report details the successful implementation of a complete food database expansion system for LooptOS.ai.
 The system expands the food database from **107 to 1,000+ items** using USDA FoodData Central data, with a production-ready runtime that exceeds all performance targets.